Chemistry Department Scholarships

 There are several departmental scholarships available to chemistry majors who attend West Chester University.
 These scholarships are in addition to other scholarships that are offered university wide.
 For a full list of scholarships and awards see Scholarships and Awards in the Undergraduate Catalog.

-Students should apply for the Reynolds Scholarship and the Challen Scholarships in the fall semester.
-For application forms and specific information about the scholarships offered in Fall 2017, please use these links.
+Students normally apply for the Reynolds Scholarship and the Challen Scholarships in the fall semester.

-Learn more about the Joel M. Ressner Scholarhip in Chemistry here.
+Learn more about the Joel M. Ressner Scholarship in Chemistry

-Learn more about the Joel M. Ressner Scholarhip for Minority Students in Chemistry here.
+Learn more about the Joel M. Ressner Scholarship for Minority Students in Chemistry

 The WCU Chemistry Leadership Award is to be awarded to a chemistry major with a minimum 3.33 GPA in chemistry courses and 3.50 GPA overall.
 The student must demonstrate motivation and leadership qualities through his or her involvement in the Department of Chemistry.
 The scholarship can be awarded on a renewable basis to a student who continues to meet the academic standard.
 The recipient will be asked to write a thank-you note to the donor.